janewliang/GeneticScreen.jl/README.md

 The `GeneticScreens` package extends [`MatrixLM`](https://github.com/senresearch/MatrixLM.jl), so all functionality of the `MatrixLM` functions is preserved.
 The README for `MatrixLM` provides examples of usage for the core least squares estimation functions that may be of interest to the user.

 In this illustrative example, consider simulated data from a tiny genetic screening experiment run on a single 4x6 plate.
 There were 5 experimental conditions (A-E), each with 4 monotonically ordered dosage concentration levels (1-4) replicated 2 times.
 There were 8 mutants, each replicated 3 times per plate.
-The simulated data will be exported as CSV files saved in the working directory.
+Note that the simulated data will be exported as CSV files saved in the working directory.

 ```
 using DataFrames